-On October 5, 2012, Vringo Infrastructure, filed a suit in the UK High Court of Justice, Chancery Division, Patents Court, alleging infringement of certain European patents.
-Subsequently, ZTE responded to the complaint on December 19, 2012 with a counterclaim for invalidity of the patents in suit.
-Vringo Infrastructure filed a further UK suit on December 3, 2012, alleging infringement of additional European patents.
-In the first UK suit, trial is scheduled for October 2014 and in the second UK suit, trial is scheduled for June 2015.
+On October 5, 2012, Vringo Infrastructure filed a suit in the UK High Court of Justice, Chancery Division, Patents Court, alleging infringement of three European patents.
+Subsequently, ZTE responded to the complaint on December 19, 2012 with a counterclaim for invalidity of the patents-in-suit.
+Of the three patents-in-suit, one was withdrawn from litigation, one was postponed by mutual agreement of the parties, and one was heard in a trial on liability that commenced on October 28, 2014.
+A decision is anticipated in December 2014 or January 2015.
+If the Court finds the patent valid and infringed, the remedy phase of the litigation will commence.